We believe music lessons should be inspiring, social, supportive, and above all: FUN!

 Ukulele is a great choice of instrument for younger children who are interested in learning a stringed instrument.
 With two fewer strings than the guitar and a shorter fretboard, it can be easier to play.
 Its nylon strings are also easier on the fingers.
 Our ukulele teachers will personalize their lesson plans to suit your learning style and preferences.

-We find that piano, guitar, and violin are our most popular instruments.
+We find that piano, guitar, and violin (besides voice) are our most popular instruments.
 If something else is your style, say, flute, bass, viola, or saxophone maybe, we'd be happy to help.
 Just contact us for more information.

 Performing in a chamber music ensemble is one of the most rewarding and enjoyable experiences for a musician.
 Students expand their overall musicianship, technique, and performance skills.
 Ensembles comprise various combinations of instruments including piano, woodwinds, and strings.
 Groups range in size from two to six performers.

 Chamber groups will be coached by a teacher of our school.
 The coordinator will arrange the weekly coachings based on the schedules of the coaches and participants.
 The semester includes thirteen coachings, a master class, and a final performance.